-The speed difference between solid state drives vs hard drives is significant.
+The speed difference between solid state drives vs hard disk drives is significant.
 SSDs are extremely fast in all areas, but the speed difference is more pronounced when performing certain tasks, such as:

-Small “4K” read/write operations: Most of the time, when you run Windows (or MacOS), open programs, or browse the web, you’re actually opening and manipulating thousands of smaller files, which are stored in small blocks of data (usually sized at 4K).
+Small 4K read/write operations: Most of the time, when you run your OS, open basic programs, or browse the web, you’re actually opening and manipulating thousands of smaller files, which are stored in small blocks of data (usually sized at 4K).

 Speed differences between an older HP laptop with an HDD (left) and a newer MacBook Pro with an SSD (right).

-In comparison, the 2017 MacBook Pro is running Windows 10 and sporting a fast NVME SSD.
-Sequential reads are nearly 56 times faster (fifty-six times faster!) and small 4K read operations are about 226 times faster.
-As you might expect from the improved performance numbers, Windows takes 10 seconds to boot.
-There is no visible delay when launching Chrome — it’s just there.
-Night and day.
-Night and day.
-So it makes a lot of sense to upgrade to an SSD on a PC or if you want to speed up your macOS computer.
+On our Mac with an SSD, sequential reads are nearly 56 times faster and small 4K read operations are about 226 times faster.
+Windows takes just 10 seconds to boot, and there is no visible delay when launching Chrome — it’s just there.
+Upgrade to an SSD if you want to speed up your Mac or make your PC faster.

-In theory, the more data written to a cell, the faster it wears out.
-Nowadays, an SSD cell survives about 3,000 write cycles, which doesn’t sound like much at first.
-But thanks to the principle of wear leveling, the SSD controller makes sure that write operations are spread evenly across all cells to minimize cell death and prolong the lifespan of the drive.
+In theory, if more data is written to a cell, it wears out faster.
+A current SSD cell can handle approximately 3,000 write cycles, which doesn’t sound like much at first.
+But thanks to the principle of wear leveling, the SSD spreads write operations evenly across all cells to minimize cell death and prolong the lifespan of the drive.

 If you are concerned about how much information you can store on each type of drive, don’t worry.
 There are no differences in storage capacity.
-You can get HDDs and SSDs in similar sizes.
-Usually the range is 128 GB to 2 TB.
-And if you need to radically free up space, you can easily format any hard drive, internal or external — no matter if it's an HDD or SSD.
+You can get HDDs and SSDs in similar sizes, from as small as 128 GB up to 20 TB or more.
+But larger SSDs are still more expensive — we’ll discuss price in the following section.

 A good source for direct price comparison of popular disk sizes can be found at PCPartPicker.com.